-The HOCTC Public Participation Plan (PPP) is the overriding document regarding public involvement with the MPO.
-The PPP outlines the process to ensure ongoing public involvement opportunities in the development and review of MPO transportation planning documents, plans, programs, projects, and for the completion, adoption, and implementation of these documents.
-Federal funding for transportation projects and planning continues under the Fixing America's Surface Transportation (FAST) Act which was signed into law by President Obama on December 4, 2015.
-The purpose of the PPP is to update the MPO public involvement process according to current federal guidelines and ensure equal opportunity for public involvement of all persons within the transportation planning process.
+The process to update the PPP ensures ongoing public involvement opportunities in the development and review of MPO transportation planning documents, plans, programs, and projects, and for the completion, adoption, and implementation of these documents.
+Federal funding for transportation projects and planning continues under the Bipartisan Infrastructure Law which was signed into law by President Biden on November 15, 2021.
+The purpose of the PPP is to ensure that the HOCTC public involvement process is carried out according to all current federal guidelines and to ensure equal opportunity for the involvement of all persons within the transportation planning process.